iambharath-ashok/Java-Strings/String Programs.md

 			}
 			String string = String.valueOf(resultArray);
 			System.out.println(string);
 		}

 --------------------------------------------------------
-## How To Convert String To Integer In Java?
+## How To Convert String To Integer In Java? or How to convert numeric String to an int?

 -	There are two methods available in java to convert string to integer
 -	One is Integer.parseInt() method and another one is Integer.valueOf() method